crispab/crisp-dna/_docs/how-to-copy.md

 ---
-title: "How to clone the Crisp DNA"
+title: "How to clone the Product Space DNA"
 prev_section: brand-building.html
 next_section:
 ---

-How to clone the Crisp DNA
+How to clone the Product Space DNA
 ==========================

-The Crisp DNA is [open-source on github](https://github.com/crispab/crisp-dna), so you are welcome to copy it and create something similar.
+The Product Space DNA is [open-source on github](https://github.com/crispab/crisp-dna), so you are welcome to copy it and create something similar.

-Why clone the Crisp DNA?
+Why clone the Product Space DNA?
 ------------------------

 Perhaps you are an independent consultant and want to start some kind of collaboration with others.
 You don't want to run it as a traditional consulting company, and yet you don't want to invent a model from scratch.
 In that case you can start from our model and modify it to fit your needs.